Adrienne J. McCue

 Adrienne lived and taught in Japan for two years, loves science fiction and is in the process of writing her first children’s book on mental health from the point of view of a caregiver.
 She loves spending time with her husband and dog Larrabee.

 Lynne is a singer, writer, actress and bandleader, and has fronted her own group, Lynne Jordan and the Shivers, for more than 20 years, providing entertainment to audiences across the globe.
 As a bandleader on the charity event circuit, Lynne is no stranger to the giant effort it takes to create and manage outreach to communities and individuals in need of services.
 She’s thrilled to help build Step Up For Mental Health as it creates networks to help those who face the daily challenges of living with mental illness.

 @lynnejordan1 on Twitter

 Peter is an educator living and working in the Boston area.
 He has taught ESL to international students preparing for their academic careers in the United States.
-Presently, Peter teaches rhetoric, composition, and literature to a nationally and internationally diverse student body at MCPHS University.
+Presently, Peter teaches rhetoric, composition and literature to a nationally and internationally diverse student body at MCPHS University.
 In addition, his work has also included several stints as academic dean for the Johns Hopkins Center for Talented Youth.
-His interest in mental health include men’s issues, specifically surviving sexual and domestic abuse, suicide prevention, and improving boys’ school performance.
+His interest in mental health includes men’s issues, specifically surviving sexual and domestic abuse, suicide prevention, and improving boys’ school performance.

 @pmruggiero on Twitter